Are you being held hostage by your IT department?

-And here we are, twenty years later and in most offices the CFO is still in charge of IT.
+And here we are, thirty years later and it is not uncommon to find the CFO is still in charge of IT.
 Today IT is responsible for all your data - email, word processed documents, spreadsheets, databases, task specific software data and more, depending on your business, as well as your network.

 Almost everyday I read about yet another company's computer network that has been breached and hundreds, thousands and sometimes even millions of people's personal information has been stolen or is at risk.
 I don't understand how we have let it get this bad without someone filing a landmark law suit or class action suit to bring one of these offenders to their knees.
 We frequently see lawsuits filed against executives for violations of federal securities laws, insider trading and other financial misdoings.

 We talk about identity theft, and we all have a story to tell about ourselves or someone we know, so why are we not up in arms?

 When speaking with clients I often feel like chicken little.
 As you most likely remember he is the fairy tale character that ran around yelling, "the sky is falling".
 Take a moment and think what the loss of your mission critical data would have on your business.

 Or, imagine trying to run your business without access to your email, reports, contracts or client contact data.
 Imagine your confidential documents - bids on outstanding proposals, financial reports, internal emails and confidential client information - published on the front page of your local newspaper or the New York Times or the Wall Street Journal.